-At UHI Perth, the income from the Scottish Funding Council Grants was therefore overstated by £2.2m as at 31 July 2023 as prior years had accounted for accrued income.
+The income from the Funding Council Grants was overstated by £2.2m as at 31 July 2023.
+Prior years had accounted for accrued income in respect of expected funding to cover the costs of the ongoing Job Evaluation expected liability.
+The funding council have confirmed that there will be no funds available to cover the liability, therefore it is no longer recognised as income.
 The prior year adjustment amends the balance sheet by reducing Debtors by £2.2m and reclassifying the Job Evaluation accrual as a provision.
 The unrestricted reserves balance at 31 July 2023 has reduced from £10m to £7.8m as a result of the prior year adjustment.